 “But He answered and said, “It is written, ‘MAN SHALL NOT LIVE ON BREAD ALONE, BUT ON EVERY WORD THAT PROCEEDS OUT OF THE MOUTH OF GOD'” Matthew 4:4

-Attending church, Bible study, women’s ministry fellowships, listening to on-line sermons, reading Christian blogs and books are great.
+Attending church, Bible study, women’s ministry fellowships, listening to online sermons, reading Christian blogs and books are great.
 However, they should not be a substitute for reading the Bible.
 It is our responsibility as Christ followers to read and know the Word for ourselves.

 As women, I encourage us not to be passive and lackadaisical about the Word, allowing pastors/preachers to simply teach us without questioning if what they are teaching is truly what the Bible says.

 No more being a weak-silly woman (2 Timothy 3:6-7) who is tossed to and fro by every wind of doctrine.
 (Ephesians 4:14).
-No more being taking advantage of by false teachers who prey on vulnerable, gullible women.
+No more being taken advantage of by false teachers who prey on vulnerable, gullible women.
 Instead, we must become Bible thinking women who love sound doctrine.
 Women who “…received the word with great eagerness, examining the Scriptures daily to see whether these things were so”.
 (Acts 17:11)

 “I have one desire now-to live a life of reckless abandon for the Lord, putting all my energy and strength into it” Elizabeth Elliott